 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Emre Eren Korkmaz is a Departmental Lecturer in Migration and Development at the Oxford Department of International Development (ODID).
-He is a junior research fellow of St Edmund Hall and a Research Associate at the Centre for Technology and Global Affairs of the Department of Politics and International Relations.
+From October 2016 to September 2018, he was a British Academy Newton International Fellow/postdoctoral researcher at ODID.
+He was also a junior research fellow at St Edmund Hall (2017-20) and a Research Associate at the Centre for Technology and Global Affairs of the Department of Politics and International Relations (2018-20)